Mastalgia is breast pain. There are 2 types:

-Symptoms of mastalgia may include pain in the breast area.
+The main symptom is pain in the breast area.
 Pain may be mild or severe.
-It may occur in both breasts or just one.
-It may be painful only in one spot or all over the breast.
+It may be in both breasts or just one.
+It may be painful only in one spot or all over.

 The American Congress of Obstetricians and Gynecologists